karma1505/pitstop-frontend/src/README.md

-# iGarage App - Source Structure
+# PitStop App - Source Structure

-This directory contains the main source code for the iGarage React Native app built with Expo.
+This directory contains the main source code for the PitStop React Native app built with Expo.

 ## Directory Structure